 Developing AI chatbot using .NET Framework and SQLite database

-After few years past, this “AI chatbot” idea thing came back into my mind.
-As this time, I developed them in .NET C# and using SQLite as the database.
-I used SQLite to save each possible input and output responses, so whenever the application received input that matched or similar, the application will immediately respond with possible outputs.
-Still no framework, and not really smart.
-Below are few screenshots about how the application is looked like:
+After few years passed, this “AI chatbot” thing came back into my mind.
+As this time, I tried to develop them using .NET C# and SQLite as its database.
+I used SQLite to save each possible input and output responses, so whenever the application received input that is matched, the application will immediately respond with possible outputs.
+Quite basic, no framework involved and not really “AI”.
+Below are the screenshots how the application is looked like:

 Looking for framework..

-After I did some researches on Internet, I found one so called the “first framework” that I can start with.
+After I had done some researches on Internet, I found one so-called the “first framework” that I can start with.
 It was called Artificial Intelligence Markup Language (AIML), a standard XML format markup language for defining the responses from the chatbot.
 AIML was developed by Richard S. Wallace and a worldwide free software community between 1995 and 2002.
 AIML formed the basis for what was initially a highly extended Eliza called “A.L.I.C.E.”
 (Artificial Linguistic Internet Computer Entity) which won the annual Loebner Prize Competition in Artificial Intelligence three times and was also the Chatterbox Challenge Champion in 2004.

-So, I used AIMLbot.dll library for my chatbot application while getting myself to learn more about the markup language structures used in AIML from this research paper.
+So, I used AIMLbot.dll library for my chatbot application while getting myself to learn more about the markup language structures used in AIML as published in this paper.
 AIML provided much better way of defining the knowledge database of my chatbot and made it looked more natural to call as an “artificial intelligence” chatbot.
-Below are the screenshots of my chatbot that used AIML library.
+Below are the screenshots of my chatbot that used the AIML library.

-After some time, I found another chatbot markup language known as Synthetic Intelligence Markup Language (SIML), which was more powerful than AIML.
+After some time, I found another chatbot markup language library known as Synthetic Intelligence Markup Language (SIML), which was more powerful than AIML.
 SIML provided much better features compared to AIML.
-So, I changed my chatbot current markup language from AIML to use SIML as SIML already provided their own chatbot studio program called Syn Chatbot Studio.
+So, I changed the current markup language of my chatbot from AIML to use SIML as SIML already provided their own chatbot studio program called Syn Chatbot Studio.

-As for credits, I created W4Y1 based on elizabot.js by Norbert Landsteiner as its interpretation engine for AI markup language and processing, jQuery Terminal Emulator plugin by Jakub Jankiewicz for the program interface (GUI), and particles.js by Vincent Garreau for the particles effect in the background.
+As for the credits, I created “W4Y1” based on elizabot.js by Norbert Landsteiner for the interpretation engine for AI markup language and processing, jQuery Terminal Emulator plugin by Jakub Jankiewicz for the program interface (GUI), and particles.js by Vincent Garreau for the particles effect in the background.